fakedrtom/oncogemini/README.md

 usage options:

 ```
-usage: gemini loh [-h] [--minDP INTEGER] [--minGQ INTEGER] [--maxNorm FLOAT]
-                  [--minNorm FLOAT] [--minTumor FLOAT] [--patient STRING]
-                  [--samples STRING] [--columns STRING] [--filter STRING]
-                  [--purity] [--specific STRING] [--cancers STRING]
-                  db

-positional arguments:
-  db                 The name of the database to be queried.

 optional arguments:
-  -h, --help         show this help message and exit
-  --minDP INTEGER    Minimum depth required in all samples default is 0)
-  --minGQ INTEGER    Minimum genotype quality required in all samples (default
-                     is 0)
   --maxNorm FLOAT    Specify a maximum normal sample AF to allow (default is
                      0.7)
   --minNorm FLOAT    Specify a minimum normal sample AF to allow (default is
                      0.3)
   --minTumor FLOAT   Specify a minimum AF for tumor samples to require
                      (default is 0.8)
-  --patient STRING   Specify a patient to filter (should correspond to a
-                     patient_id in ped file)
-  --samples STRING   Rather than including all samples, enter a string of
-                     comma-separated specified samples to use (default is
-                     "All")
-  --columns STRING   A comma-separated list of columns that you would like
-                     returned (default is "*", which returns every column)
-  --filter STRING    Restrictions to apply to variants (SQL syntax)
-  --purity           Using purity estimates in cancer manidest, make
-                     corrections to AF to be used
   --specific STRING  Search for LOH variants in a single sample compared to
                      the sample(s) that precede it (must specify single sample
                      included among --samples, also --minNorm, --maxNorm will
                      now apply to the preceding sample)
-  --cancers STRING   Restrict results to variants/genes associated with
-                     specific cancer types by entering a comma-separated
-                     string of cancer type abbreviations (see documents for
-                     abbreviations) REQUIRES that db include
-                     civic_gene_abbrevations and/or cgi_gene_abbreviations
 ```
 ### truncal
 The *truncal* tool recovers variants that appear to be present in all included tumor